India could get a chunk of EU's Euro 300 billion fund under Global Gateway scheme: French envoy | Law-Order

 India could receive a chunk of the Euro 300 billion fund announced by the European Union (EU) under its Global Gateway scheme aimed at expanding connectivity including in the Indo-Pacific region, French Ambassador Emmanuel Lenain said.

-Announced in December last year, the massive global investment plan for connectivity projects is seen as a counter to China's ambitious Belt and Road Initiative.
+Announced in December last year, the massive global investment plan for connectivity projects across the world is seen as a counter to China's ambitious Belt and Road Initiative which is often criticised for its ''predatory loans''.

 ''It is massive.
 The total funding for this project is 300 billion Euros.
 I am confident that the Indo-Pacific and India could receive a chunk of it,'' Lenain told PTI.